 It is the final chapter where you answer your research questions.
 You will state what your conclusions are in terms of your research questions.
 This might feel a bit repetitive, as you would have touched on this in the previous parts, but it is important to explicitly state your answer(s) to the research question(s).

 However, write all these things clearly and concisely.
 Also, try to make it strong and encourage the reader to do further research on the topic.

-The reference list includes all the sources that you have cited in your dissertation.
-For the reference list, some use APA, MLA, and Chicago citation format.
+The reference list includes all the sources you have cited in your dissertation.
+For the reference list, some use an APA, MLA, and Chicago citation format.
 However, no matter which format you use, cite the sources properly and save yourself from plagiarism issues.

-It is the part of the dissertation in which you add information that is too large for the main text.
+It is part of the dissertation in which you add information that is too large for the main text.
 It includes:

 Take a look at this template and get an idea of the perfect dissertation.

 Here are some fantastic examples of how other people have written their dissertations.
 These examples may help you get started on writing your own.

 The following are the tips and guidelines that you should follow to write a great dissertation.

 When you are writing a dissertation, it can be difficult to stay motivated.
 You might find yourself feeling like the entire project is too much work and that all of your efforts would not matter in later life if they didn't come out correctly now - but don’t give up.